luckytiger1/luckytiger1/README.md

 ### I'm a Software Developer!

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and PHP
 - 🥅 2020 Goals: Contribute more to Open Source projects

 ### Connect with me: